This study aims to determine the effects of vaccination against SARS-CoV-2 in people with long COVID

 The Sociedad Española de Médicos Generales y de Familia (SEMG) and the collective of affected people @longcovidACTS have been working together for months to try to provide answers to those affected by Persistent or Long COVID.

 Now they want to go a step further and want to know what the situation is regarding vaccination against SARS-CoV-2 when suffering from Persistent COVID or Long COVID.
-To do this, they need your help.

 Description of the Study: